 The artists that come to CERN bring different approaches, and the dynamics between artists and scientists follow unexpected paths.
 What do you expect from your time in the laboratories and your exchanges with the scientific communities?

 We are interested in learning more about the Large Hadron Collider experiments' implications that consider a range of scales of time, from wormholes and black holes to quarks and particles.
 Having an opportunity to work with the scientists at CERN and to be in Geneva, given its rich history of time, bells, and clocks would give us unprecedented access to information, materials, and imagery to advance our work.
 We hope to use photography, recorded interviews, field sounds, and on-site footage from the laboratories to incorporate into our intermedia works (songs, short films, digital art).

 In the future, the past and future are not cut off from the present.
 Both dimensions influence the whole of our lives, who we are and who we become at any particular point in space-time.
 In this future, we have dismantled oppressive, hegemonic temporalities and timelines and developed, recovered, and synthesized healthy alternative temporal dynamics in our communities and the world.

 We see this work as cyclical, ongoing, dynamic, generative, and generations-long.
 We project a vision of our shared future(s) where we have actively begun to address how future(s) are made inaccessible to marginalized communities in general and Black people in particular.
 We have developed positive futurity concepts and sustainable technologies of joy that benefit low-income, vulnerable, and marginalized communities.
 We see “in the future” an active engagement with temporalities and alternative temporal orientations - to quote Rifkin, “the new time rebels advocate a radically different approach to temporality.”

-Interview by Ana Prendes, content manager at Arts at CERN.
+Interview by Ana Prendes, communications and content manager at Arts at CERN.